 Free trade agreements (FTAs) are signed between multiple nations to facilitate open trade.
 Brunei Darussalam sees FTAs as a vital part of its foreign trade policy to spur economic growth and ensure its people, goods, services and investments have access to wider markets around the world.
 The country’s first bilateral FTA, the Brunei-Japan Economic Partnership Agreement, was signed in 2007.

-Brunei has been actively engaged in FTAs through its membership in ASEAN, establishing free trade with countries including China, South Korea, Japan, India, Australia and New Zealand.
+Brunei has been actively engaged in FTAs through its membership in the Association of Southeast Asian Nations (ASEAN), establishing free trade with countries including China, South Korea, Japan, India, Australia and New Zealand.
 The ASEAN-Hong Kong, China Free Trade Agreement was signed in 2017.

-Local businesses can enjoy the benefits of the FTAs using the Certificate of Origin upon submitting their documents.
-The certificate is a document that certifies the origin of goods imported to any country, issued by the Trade Division, Ministry of Finance and Economy.
+Local businesses can enjoy the benefits of the FTAs by using a Certificate of Origin upon submitting their supporting documents.
+A Certificate of Origin is a document that certifies the origin of the goods imported to any country, issued by the Trade Facilitation and Promotion Division, Ministry of Finance and Economy.

 Copyright 2019 Borneo Bulletin Yearbook 2019 All rights reserved.